codaglobal/ecs2k8s/README.md

     Available Commands:
-    ecs         A set of commands to work with the existing AWS ECS cluster. generate    Generate the K8s definition YAML or JSON file for the tasks migrate     Migrate ECS cluster to the k8s cluster. help        Help about any command
+    ecs         A set of commands to work with the existing AWS ECS cluster. help        Help about any command

 ```